caiorss/Functional-Programming/README.md

 ## Functional Programming in Haskell by Examples

-The purpose of this documentation is to ilustrate functional programming concepts in Haskell Language by providing reusable and useful pieces of codes and examples.
+The purpose of this tutorial is to illustrate functional programming concepts in Haskell language by providing reusable and useful pieces of codes examples and applications.

 Notes: